 Want to knock back a few more greens in the morning?
 Well, this protein-packed shake, made with a selection of natural ingredients from the cupboard and fridge is just the ticket.
 It is totally natural, full of good fats and completely delicious.
 It is also filling enough to satisfy on busy mornings if you don’t have time for breakfast.
 With whole almonds, lots of greens and a scoop of natural protein, it will keep you fuelled until lunchtime.

 Eaten in conjunction with a balanced diet, having the odd protein shake might be fine, but it is so easy to rely on them, which is not necessarily the healthiest option for the body.
 If you are a protein powder fan, I would recommend trying a natural brand like Neat Nutrition or Sunwarrior.
-Their powders are not only plant based and far more natural,but damn delicious too.
-Half a scoop of vanilla flavour is a delicious addition to this recipe, giving it a lift of sweetness.
+Their powders are not only plant-based and far more natural, but damn delicious too.
+Half a scoop of vanilla flavor is a delicious addition to this recipe, giving it a lift of sweetness.

 If you want to activate the almonds, you can do this by soaking them in water overnight.
 It makes them easier to digest and they break down better in the blender too.